 If you run a small business and need help with administrative tasks a few hours a week, this is the kind of virtual assistant you’re looking for.

-Generalists usually have experience doing administrative work for all kinds of companies and can help you with services that are important, but not necessarily central to your business, i.e. emails, scheduling, travel, etc.
+Generalists usually have experience doing administrative work for all kinds of companies and can help you with specific tasks that are important, but not necessarily central to your business, i.e. emails, scheduling, travel, etc.

 Zirtual is an established brand name in this space.
 They offer all the standard administrative services you’d expect from an administrative assistant offering, and pricing starts at $398/mo for 12 hours of task work per month, and goes all the way up to $1398/mo for 50 hours.